PETRIE, WILLIAM SCOTT

 The children’s mother died six days after giving birth to Minnie.
 She was followed three months later, and rather suddenly, by her two-year-old daughter Joyce who died of ‘convulsions.’
 Herbert, along with William’s wife Emma and others, took responsibility for raising the four remaining children, which included bothers Lloyd and Victor.
 This responsibility fell increasingly to Emma, Connie and their Aunt Dora Ragg (nee Pertie) after the death of Herbert in 1908.
 Emma, or Granny Petrie as she was known, moved to Auckland in 1921 where she lived with her younger daughter Florence (Florrie) and granddaughter Dorrie.
 She died on 12 January 1937 aged 91 and is buried in Purewa Cemetery.

-The family line continued in Fiji for another four, in some cases five, generations with Connie marrying William (Bill) Kearsley (telegraph and wireless engineer); Dora and Hugh Ragg (considered by many the father of Fiji’s tourist industry); Florrie and Robert Boyd OBE (Chairman Native Land Commission and member of the Legislative Council) and my grandparents Minnie and Vivian Abrahams (see separate entry on this website.)
+The family line continued in Fiji for another four, in some cases five, generations with Connie marrying William (Bill) Kearsley (telegraph and wireless engineer); Dora and Hugh Ragg (considered by many the father of Fiji’s tourist industry); Florrie and Robert Boyd OBE (Chairman Native Land Commission and member of the Legislative Council) and my grandparents Minnie and Vivian Abrahams (see separate entries on this website.)

-I am indebted to my cousins John Thomson and Virginia Nicholls, both of whom have thoroughly researched the various branches of our family, including the Petries.
+I am indebted to my bona fide cousins John Thomson and Virginia Nicholls, both of whom have thoroughly researched the various branches of our family, including the Petries.
 John’s histories were a most valuable resource for me, and I am grateful for his permission to use some of that information here.
 My thanks also to Lindsey Shaw of the Australian National Maritime Museum, Sydney for providing important background material on some of the vessels and crews mentioned in this article.
 Likewise, what appears to be the only known photos of Captains Petrie and Meredith were in the possession of my grandmother Maud (Minnie) Abrahams nee Ambler, and for this I am also grateful.

 We (John, Virginia and I) are three of the many great, great grandchildren of William Scott and Emma Mary Petrie.